 Outdoor and environmental education programs pretty much all share a common feature: they are time-limited; they end, often just as the most transformative part of the experience has begun to set in.
 As such, an overlooked yet essential component to any program seeking to make education wild – seeking to teach the values of the wilderness – is the question of how to bring those teachings home.
 While canoeing on a remote lake or sleeping under the stars, the inherent teachings appear obvious.
 But how do we maintain those teachings while back home, sitting in traffic on the 401 or standing in line at the coffee shop?
 Through group activities and discussions, we will wade in these murky waters, discovering how the use of a shared moral language (established at the outset of our programs) enables us to bring home – to the cities and our domesticated places – the teachings of the wilderness, nature, and the nonhuman.

-2025 Kingston Climate Change Symposium – Rooted in Action: Empowering Youth to Grow a Sustainable Future
+Presenter: 2025 Kingston Climate Change Symposium – Rooted in Action: Empowering Youth to Grow a Sustainable Future

 Hosted by: Sustainable Kingston